 Dogs are pretty simple animals, and it usually doesn’t take too long to figure out why they are having problems passing their stool.
-But giving them something like Benefiber would only give symptom relief, if it has any effect at all, or if it doesn’t make matters worse.
+But giving your pet something like Benefiber would only give symptom relief, if it has any effect at all.

 Can I Give My Dog Benefiber?
 Answer: Not Recommended